Canada Post: History

 On August 3, 1527, in St. John's, Newfoundland, the first known letter was sent from present day Canada.
 While in St. John's, John Rut wrote a letter to King Henry VIII about his findings and planned voyage.
-Mail delivery within Canada first started in 1693 when the Portuguese-born Pedro da Silva was paid to deliver between Québec City and Montréal.
-Official postal services began in 1775, under the control of the British Government up to 1851.
+Mail delivery within Canada first started in 1693 when the Portuguese-born Pedro da Silva was paid to deliver between Quebec City and Montreal.
+From 1711 to 1851, post offices in British North America were extensions of the British Post Office's Royal Mail.

+In April 1851 control of postal services in the Province of Canada was transferred from the Postmaster General of the United Kingdom to the newly formed Postmaster General for the Province of Canada.
+Postal responsibilities in the colonies of Nova Scotia, New Brunswick, and Prince Edward Island were also transferred to their local governments that year.
 The first postage stamp (designed by Sandford Fleming) went into circulation in Canada that same year.

+Establishment

-It was not until 1867 when the newly formed Canada created the Post Office Department as a federal government department (The Act for the Regulation of the Postal Service) headed by a Cabinet minister, the Postmaster General of Canada.
-The Act took effect on April 1, 1868, providing uniform postal service throughout the newly established dominion.
-The Canadian post office was designed around the British service as created by Rowland Hill, who introduced the concept of charging mail by weight and not destination along with creating the concept of the postage stamp.
+It was in 1867 that the newly formed dominion of Canada created the Post Office Department as a federal government department (The Act for the Regulation of the Postal Service) headed by a cabinet minister, the Postmaster General of Canada.
+The Act took effect on April 1, 1868, providing a uniform postal service throughout the newly established dominion.
+The Canadian post office was designed around the British service as created by Sir Rowland Hill, who introduced the concept of charging mail by weight and not destination along with creating the concept of the postage stamp.
 The new service traded under the name The Royal Mail Canada.
+It joined the Universal Postal Union in 1878.